I Want to Adopt

 Taking the next steps to adopt a child

-After completing the first steps of the domestic adoption process, our Texas adoption agency will guide you until you legally adopt your baby.
+After completing the first steps of the adoption process, our Texas adoption agency will guide you until you legally adopt your baby.

 This phase is also tender.
 It is important to remember that until the expectant mother relinquishes parental rights, the child is still legally hers.

+Birth and temporary custody.
 The expectant mother will have determined her hospital plan with her adoption counselor prior to delivery.
 Once the child is born, the adoptive parents can be as involved as the new birth mother wants them to be.

-The final step of the domestic adoption process is finalization.
-In Texas, this process takes six months to complete and includes post placement visits from your social worker.
+Adoption and finalization.
+The final step of the adoption process is finalization.
+In Texas, this process takes six months to complete and includes post-placement visits from your social worker.
 He or she will begin writing a report to the state court.
 This report will recommend that you become the permanent and legal parents of your new baby.

 Many courts have celebratory adoption days, in which they grant multiple finalizations at once.
 Your child is now legally yours “as if he or she were born to you.”

-If you have other questions about Texas adoption, call or text our counselors at (817) 899-5000.
+If you have other questions about Texas adoption, call or text our counselors at (817) 799-6834.